meld-cp/obsidian-encrypt/README.md

 2. Run the Encrypt/Decrypt command from the palette.
 <img alt="Run the Encrypt/Decrypt command" src="https://raw.githubusercontent.com/meld-cp/obsidian-encrypt/main/docs/assets/eg_ed_cp.png" />

-> Note: If you choose 'Encrypt/Decrypt In-place' your text will be decrypted directly into the editor without showing the dialog in step 4 below.
+> Note: If you choose 'Encrypt/Decrypt In-place' your text will be decrypted directly into the editor without showing the dialog in step 4 below (any syncing or backup software could then pick this up).
 3. Enter the correct password.

 > Note: Your previously used password is filled in by default (You can change this in the plugin settings).